 For the Northern Lights adventure, pick up is at either 20:30 (8:30 p.m.) or 21:30 (9:30 p.m.), depending on the season.
 You’ll find the actual pickup time on your final voucher.
 Picking everyone up can take up to 30 minutes, your patience is much appreciated.

 Available pick-up points: Arctic Adventures’s pick-up list.

-Food and beverages are NOT included.
-You have a short lunch stop at a café/supermarket after your caving tour.
-After the Golden Circle you are dropped off at the City Hall in Reykjavík where you can choose from many restaurants for your evening meal.
-We then pick you up from the City Hall for your northern lights tour.
+Food and beverages are not included on this tour.
+We will be making a short lunch stop at a café/supermarket after your caving tour.
+After the Golden Circle, you are dropped off at your hotel in Reykjavík where you can choose from many restaurants for your evening meal.
+You will then be picked up from your hotel for the northern lights tour.

 We provide you with a headlight and a helmet.

 Like always in Iceland, it’s best to dress in layers.
 Warm layers closest to you preferably wool/thermal underwear, pants sweater and on top waterproof outdoor clothing.
 We also recommend that you wear good hiking boots and gloves.
 Jeans have proven to be a bad choice.

 This is a great question.
 We ask all participants to be ready from the start of the pickup time indicated.
 This is because you may well be the first pick up of the day.
 Please be at your assigned location at the start time that you chose when booking the tour.

 Have your email and phone number listed with us so we can contact you if we run into any trouble finding you.